 Wet Ingredients

-Butter: I am using unsalted plant based melted butter to add fat to the cake.
-You can substitute with a light oil such as canola or coconut oil if you prefer or regular unsalted butter if you’re not dairy free or vegan.
+Butter: Unsalted plant-based melted butter adds fat to the cake.
+You can substitute with a light oil such as canola or coconut oil if you prefer or regular unsalted butter if you’re not dairy-free or vegan.

-Apple Sauce: my favourite egg replacer in baked goods is apple sauce as it provides moisture and acts as a great binding agent.
+Apple Sauce: My favourite egg replacer, apple sauce provides moisture and acts as a great binding agent.
 If you are not vegan, feel free to sub with 2 eggs.

-Buttermilk: I’m a huge fan of using buttermilk in my baked goods as it creates a light and fluffy texture with a little bit of tang that really elevates baking.
-Did you know that homemade buttermilk is really easy to make?
-For this recipe, use 3/4 of a cup (180ml) of milk (I used almond milk) and add 1 tbsp of vinegar (I used white vinegar) or lemon juice.
-Let it sit for 10 minutes and it’ll curdle (see below) and be ready to add to your recipe.
-While you can substitute with regular milk, I do highly recommend making buttermilk as the extra step is really worth it.
+Buttermilk: Creates a light and fluffy texture with a hint of tang.
+Make homemade buttermilk by mixing 3/4 of a cup (180ml) of milk (I used almond milk) with 1 tbsp of white vinegar or lemon juice.
+Let it sit for 10 minutes and it’ll curdle (see below).
+While you can substitute it with regular milk, I highly recommend using buttermilk as it enhances the texture of the cake.

 Blueberries: we always have blueberries on hand as our kids love having them with pancakes and oatmeal or even just as a snack.
 If fresh blueberries are not in season, you can substitute them with frozen blueberries.
 Allow them to come to room temperature before adding them to the recipe to avoid them going soggy.